joshuapaling/CakePHP-Combinator-Plugin/README.markdown

 ### 3. Add the Combinator to your Helpers array ###

-Add 'Combinator.Combinator' to your Helpers array in app/Controller/AppController.php (the first 'Combinator' refers to the name of the plugin, the second to the name of the helper itself - they both have the same name)
+Add 'Combinator.Combinator' to your Helpers array in app/Controller/AppController.php (the first 'Combinator' refers to the name of the plugin, the second to the name of the helper itself)

 Your AppController.php might start something like this: